wwyf/Waterfall-backend/README.md

 cd Waterfall-backend
 ```

-Then you should setup the envirnment by instrucments below
+Then you should setup the envirnment by instrucments below.
 ```
 # create virtual environment
 python3 -m venv venv